 In the second quarter of 2003, we recorded an additional restructuring charge of approximately \$1.0 million related to our 2001 restructuring initiatives.
 This charge reflected the amount of the judgment in a previously disclosed arbitration proceeding in excess of the \$350,000 provision initially provided for by us in connection with our original restructuring plan in 2001.
-The arbitration proceeding was related to a hosted software service contract terminated during 2001 (see Item 3 - "Legal Proceedings").
+The arbitration proceeding was related to a hosted software service contract terminated during 2001.